openhab/openhabian/README.md

 mess up your system.
 Don't use this menu option to run a production setup of yours.

 ## Hardware recommendation
-Let's put this first: our current recommendation is to get a RPi 4 with 2 or 4 GB, a 3A power supply and a 16 GB SD card.
+Let's put this first: our current recommendation is to get a RPi 4 with 2 GB (4 are fine, too), a 3A power supply and a 16 GB SD card.<br>
 Also get another 32 GB or larger SD card and a USB card reader to make use of the ["auto backup" feature](docs/openhabian.md#Auto-Backup).
 ***